Office for Regulatory Innovation and Assistance Logo

 Local Government - City or County

-Established by each local government.
-Ecology does not charge any filing fee.
+The fee is established by each local government.
+Ecology does not charge a fee.

-Established by each local government.
+This is established by each local government.
 The minimum required information is listed in WAC 173-27-180.
+Contact your local government for an application form.

 Compliance with the State Environmental Policy Act (SEPA) may be required.